NajiLameh/LIU-Connect-FrontEnd/README.md

 ## Features

 - **Club and Events Management System**: Manage and organize clubs and events efficiently.
-- **Sharing Center**: A dedicated space for students to share resources and information.
+- **Sharing Center**: A dedicated space for students to share resources seamlessly.
 - **Internship Section**: Offers a platform for students to find internships.

 ## Admin Sections